 Trade payables and other short-term monetary liabilities, which are initially recognized at fair value and subsequently carried at amortized cost using the effective interest method.
-Gains and losses are recognized in the Statement of profit or loss and other comprehensive income/loss when the liabilities are derecognized as well as through the effective interest rate method amortization process.
+Gains and losses are recognized in the profit or loss when the liabilities are derecognized as well as through the effective interest rate method amortization process.
 The effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest costs over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability or (where appropriate) to the net carrying amount on initial recognition.